.NET Support Dates

 The original version of the .NET Framework 3.5 together with the .NET Framework 2.0 SP1 and the .NET Framework 3.0 SP1 are no longer in support.

 The first recorded date of this document being publicly available is 2012-06-23 (see the Internet Archive).

-According to the Lifecycle FAQ, certain .NET Framework versions (all starting from .NET Framework 4.5.2) are considered as parts of the corresponding operating systems, and thus have the same mainstream/extended support dates as the operating systems.
+According to the Lifecycle FAQ, certain .NET Framework versions (all starting from .NET Framework 4.6.2) are considered as parts of the corresponding operating systems, and thus have the same mainstream/extended support dates as the operating systems.
 For these versions, I've chosen the ones with the most extended supported dates, and used them for the table above.
 These versions are listed in the table below.
 If there are several Windows versions for the same .NET Framework version, then I've tried to choose the latest published one (since it may have better chance of its support to be extended).
-For Windows 10, I consider Windows 10 Enterprise and Education support dates, since they're generally later or the same as for the corresponding versions of Windows 10 Home and Pro.
+Normally, the server versions are supported longer than the client ones, so these one should be considered.